- Financial AidFinancial Aid

 Applying for Financial Aid

-To be considered for Amherst College financial aid for the 2014-2015 academic year, residents of the United States, Canada, or Puerto Rico must submit the following materials:
+To be considered for Amherst College financial aid for the 2014-2015 academic year, residents of the United States, Canada, or Puerto Rico must submit the following materials (listed in the order they become available each year):

 Complete the Financial Aid PROFILE form for 2014-2015 and submit it to the College Scholarship Service (CSS) of the College Board.
 Amherst College's CSS PROFILE code number is 3003.
 Registration guides and worksheets are available from secondary schools or the Office of Financial Aid.